 Bobbing and weaving to focus my specs on the sign warning me of the aggressive dog that will “definitely bite” I step backwards into a pile of shit.

-It’s the kind of weather that would be frustrating if you were on holiday; on the rare occasions that the cold swirling wind dies down it’s quite warm.
-The cloud cover is not particularly thick, just thick enough to keep the sun from really getting through.
-For now the wind is whistling through the plastic topiary of the Burton bubble like it does the through the plastic bunting of a seaside bucket and spade shop.
-Bracing.
+On the rare occasions that the cold swirling wind dies down it’s quite warm.
+The cloud cover is not particularly thick, just thick enough to keep the sun from getting through.
+The wind is whistling through the plastic topiary of the Burton bubble.
 The innards of the steel lampposts chime against their casings.
 “Good morning!”
 Shouts the man in the puffer jacket who is walking a small dog.
 “Good morning!”
 I shout back as the fine mist of rain slowly coalesces on the lenses of my glasses and the jackdaws hide away in the belfry.

 The life-sized plastic gorilla at the school house now has a baby gorilla sitting on its knee.

 I follow the dotted white line of bird-shit that shadows the phone wire and continue up the hill past the apple tree with the shadow of mouldy yellow windfalls.

 Above the roof tops in the village, a pair of crows are giving a big red kite a hard time.
 Directly below them, a man wearing a black gilet and grey jogging pants climbs into a Daihatsu Terios and drives away.